Nardics/dc-segregation-legacy/README.md

 Mapping the two sides of multiple geographies in Washington DC.
 ## What to map ?
+Redlining was a system of unofficially grading portions cities according to several factors, including human and economic.
+The policies and practices intentionally deprived African-American and other households of color,thus limiting their acess to homeownership and opportunities to build wealth.
+Unwittingly, the practice has left a legacy of obscure/inconspicuous geographies in its wake.
-I want to build a project which examines some environmental and socio-economic factors Washington D.C.
+I want to build a project which highlights some environmental and socio-economic factors, which may be legacy effects of the practice of redlining in the city.

 # Where to map?
 The map will focus on Washington D.C., and examine data at the Census Tract level.